tms2003/gstreamer/subprojects/gst-devtools/docs/gst-validate-launcher.md

 ## Run the GStreamer unit tests

-Running GStreamer unit tests inside `gst-build` is as simple as doing:
+Running GStreamer unit tests is as simple as doing:

 ```
 gst-validate-launcher check.gst*